nopnop2002/esp-idf-can2bt/README.md

 ESP-IDF V5.0 or later.
 ESP-IDF V4.4 release branch reached EOL in July 2024.

+__Note for ESP-IDF V6__
+Under ESP-IDF V6.0 or later, this project uses a new twai driver.

 # Hardware requirements

 - SN65HVD23x CAN-BUS Transceiver